Are corporations evil? Or the people who run them? What about the people who work for them?

 It is an utterly different paradigm.
 Most attorneys I've met want to know "how do I get clients?
 I need clients!
 More clients!
 More and more clients!
 I need to pay rent on my fancy office and my big-titty secretary!
 I have two ex-wives and a Mercedes mechanic to support!
 Clients!
 Clients!
 Clients!"

 And when they tell me this, they act shocked when I say that fewer clients is better and making less money is more.
 Because when you have a few decent clients who really appreciate your work, your life is a whole lot less hassle, stress, and working as a lawyer certainly isn't like being a POW.

 So, getting back to the main point, are corporations evil?
 Well, even if the Supreme Court says corporations are "people" they certainly don't have a soul or independent thought - yet.
 People have to run corporations.
 And maybe some people at the top are evil - or just neglectful, or just thoughtless.
-But often, they get away with horrific things because someone down the chain who knew better said, "You know, if you drill at this rate, this whole rig is likely to blow up!"
-But no one down the chain said that, out of fear of losing a "job" which they felt was more important than their lives, literally.
+But often, they get away with horrific things because no one down the chain who knew better said, "You know, if you drill at this rate, this whole rig is likely to blow up!"
+No one down the chain said that, out of fear of losing a "job" which they felt was more important than their lives, literally.